aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 *Scroll to the bottom of the settings page and observe the new LLM settings:*

-- **LLM_API:** one of SAGEMAKER, LAMBDA, ANTHROPIC, OPENAI - based on the value chosen when you last dfeployed or updated the QnABot Stack.
+- **LLM_API:** one of SAGEMAKER, LAMBDA, ANTHROPIC - based on the value chosen when you last dfeployed or updated the QnABot Stack.
-- **LLM_THIRD_PARTY_API_KEY:** Your third party provider API key - required if you have selected ANTHROPIC or OPENAI.
+- **LLM_THIRD_PARTY_API_KEY:** Your third party provider API key - required if you have selected ANTHROPIC.
 NOTE - the API key is displayed in clear text, and is visible to the QnABot Designer admin user.
 - **LLM_GENERATE_QUERY_ENABLE:** set to TRUE or FALSE to enable or disable question disambiguation.
 - **LLM_GENERATE_QUERY_PROMPT_TEMPLATE:** the prompt template used to construct a prompt for the LLM to disabiguate a followup question.
 The template may use the placeholders:
   - `{history}` - placeholder for the last `LLM_CHAT_HISTORY_MAX_MESSAGES` messages in the conversational history, to provide conversational context.
   - `{input}` - placeholder for the current user utterance / question
 - **LLM_GENERATE_QUERY_MODEL_PARAMS:** parameters sent to the LLM model when disambiguating follow-up questions.
 Default: `{"temperature":0}`.
 Check model documentation for additional values that your model provider accepts.
-Example - to use OpenAI's GPT4 insteast of GPT3.5, specify: `{"temperature":0, "modelName":"gpt-4"}`.
 - **LLM_QA_ENABLE:** set to TRUE or FALSE to enable or disable generative answers from passages retreived via embeddings or Kendra fallback (when no FAQ match its found).
 NOTE LLM based generative answers are not applied when an FAQ / QID matches the question.
 - **LLM_QA_PROMPT_TEMPLATE:**  the prompt template used to construct a prompt for the LLM to generate an answer from the context of a retrieved passages (from Kendra or Embeddings).
 The template may use the placeholders:
   - `{context}` - placeholder for passages retrieved from the seartch query - either a QnABot 'Text' item passage, or the Top `ALT_SEARCH_KENDRA_MAX_DOCUMENT_COUNT` Kendra passages